hirre/api-in-a-box/README.md

 <img src="./images/logo.png" width="200">

 # API in a Box
-The goal of this project is to have a "ready to go" API backend with all necessary features in order to scale web development.
+The goal of this project is to have a "ready to go" API back-end service with all necessary features in order to scale web development.

 Features include:
 - Token generation and validation